saikitsune/jobs/contents/backend-engineer/index.md

 ## Ok, sound good?

-Then let us to see your poems in which *"required technology stack"* is used with providing a link to any of the followings:
+Then show us your code-poems in which the *required technology stack* is used, with providing a link to any of the followings:

 * Github repos.